Group-velocity symmetry in photonic crystal fibre for ultra-tunable quantum frequency conversion: Introduction

 Typically, a specific BS-FWM device, such as a waveguide or fibre, will enable two pump fields with wavelengths $\lambda_\text{P}$ and $\lambda_\text{Q}$ to shift a source photon from wavelength $\lambda_\text{S}$ to a target wavelength $\lambda_\text{T}$.
-High-efficiency conversion -- in theory up to 100\% -- can be achieved at wavelengths for which perfect phase matching is achieved \cite{Lefrancois2015Optimizing-optical-Bragg,Clark2013High-efficiency-frequency-conversion}.
+High-efficiency conversion -- in theory up to 100\% -- can be achieved at wavelengths for which perfect phase matching is achieved \cite{Lefrancois2015Optimizing-optical-Bragg} and has been demonstrated for small frequency shifts within the telecoms C-band \cite{Clark2013High-efficiency-frequency-conversion}.
 However, any change to the operating wavelengths will rapidly degrade performance.
 For example, if the source wavelength were to change, phase mismatch would accrue and, even if one pump field were tuned to maintain energy conservation, conversion efficiency would drop rapidly and a new device with a different dispersion profile would be required.
-Typical conversion bandwidths are on the order of a few nanometers \cite{Anjum2019Bandwidth-enhancement-of-inter-modal}, though we note that work has been done to engineer larger conversion bandwidths in the 10--100\,nm range both in BS-FWM conversion \cite{Christensen2018Shape-preserving-and-unidirectional-frequency, Singh2019Quantum-frequency-conversion} as well as Raman-mediated frequency conversion in atomic ensembles \cite{Bustard2017Quantum-frequency-conversion}.
+Hence, typical conversion bandwidths in conventional fibre are on the order of a few nanometers \cite{Anjum2019Bandwidth-enhancement-of-inter-modal}, though we note that work has been done to engineer larger conversion bandwidths in the 10--100\,nm range both in BS-FWM conversion in the general case of waveguided modes \cite{Christensen2018Shape-preserving-and-unidirectional-frequency} and in silicon nitride microresonators \cite{Singh2019Quantum-frequency-conversion} as well as Raman-mediated frequency conversion in atomic ensembles \cite{Bustard2017Quantum-frequency-conversion}.

 Photonic crystal fibre (PCF), in which a matrix of air holes surrounds a silica glass core, is an ideal platform for BS-FWM due to the tight modal confinement and low loss which enable moderate laser powers to produce high intensities that are maintained over long interaction lengths.
 Although the structure of these fibres can be designed to alter their dispersion and tailor the phase matching of BS-FWM to a particular set of desired wavelengths, PCF typically suffers from the same limited conversion bandwidth as other platforms used for BS-FWM \cite{Wright2020Resource-efficient-frequency-conversion}.